funilrys/pornhosts/README.md

+# Temponary fork for getting this project back up to date

 # pornhosts -- a consolidated anti porn hosts file

 This is an endeavour to find all porn domains and compile them into a single hosts to allow for easy blocking of porn on your local machine or on a network.